Making Lifesaving Treatments Available to Children in Rural Mali

 M Sidibé Bourama, the 50-year-old advisor to the village chief, described Toumani’s work:

 “We are very satisfied with the work of the ASC in our village.
 The number of deaths has decreased in our village.
 In comparison, last year at the same time we have had 10 deaths of children less than five years old, including two of mine.
 Today, we can thank God; because of the presence of Toumani, we have not yet registered any child deaths.
 Also, due to his perseverance, we bought our handwashing material and we wash our hands.
 He became the friend of women to organize a weekly day of safety in the village.
 There is less travel to the health center to treat children and this has reduced the burden on families for the transport and care.”

-Samata is one of 100 MCHIP-supported villages in Kita and Djema districts where many children do not have easy access to regular health facilities.
-And Toumani Dagno is one of the 100 ASCs who have been trained, equipped and supported by MCHIP in collaboration with UNICEF to provide lifesaving care and treatment to sick children in these hard to reach villages.
+Samata was one of 100 villages supported through in Kita and Djema districts where many children do not have easy access to regular health facilities.
+And Toumani Dagno is one of the 100 ASCs who have been trained, equipped, and supported by MCHIP in collaboration with UNICEF to provide lifesaving care and treatment to sick children in these hard to reach villages.

 M Sidibé concluded: “Putting the rooster in the cage is the responsibility of the owner; putting the tail in the cage is the responsibility of the rooster itself.”
 In other words, MCHIP has made available to the people of Samata village an ASC to provide care; now it is the villagers’ duty to organize themselves to use these services.